-A good tee shot with a long Iron or short wood and short iron on to the green sloping back towards the tee will provide a birdie opportunity.
+A good tee shot with a long iron or fairway metal followed by a short iron on to the green which slopes back to front will provide a birdie opportunity.
 Big hitters might consider driving the green and going for an eagle, but bunkers short of the green and to the right and left are very much in play.
 Look back for the first of many superb views of the Clyde estuary.

 Although the second longest par 4, club choice is critical to avoid finishing partly up a hill just over 200yards away.
 Doing so will leave a level stance for another long Iron or fairway wood for the blind second.
 Finding the green in two shots is good play here.

-Club selection could be anything from a No 7 iron to a 3 wood depending on the wind.
+Club selection could be anything from a short iron to a wood depending on the wind.
 A tempting green protected by a front bunker and trees surrounding the pond and the out of bounds left side.
 The green slopes from back to front and helps stop the ball.
 More great views across Ardmore Point

 The green at the top of the hill is drivable by the ‘big hitters’ and has been ‘aced’, but a little course management is advisable.
 Bunkers front left and right may catch the ball.
 It is wiser to lay up or be pin high right leaving a simple pitch and, hopefully, a single putt.